-The Technical Committee on Computer Communications (TCCC) promotes activities, offers the information exchange, and stimulates the growth of those systems that integrate communications features with computer systems.
+The Technical Community on Computer Communications (TCCC) promotes activities, offers the information exchange, and stimulates the growth of those systems that integrate communications features with computer systems.
 Enabling a seamless integration of computing and networking is TCCC’s principal objective.
 This involves protocols, applications, and interfaces for both wired and wireless communications, but also a systems viewpoint of all aspects with practical relevance (including energy savings and technology) across all layers of the network stack.
 TCCC aims at fostering the dissemination and application of communication technologies in various application domains, which have not been exploiting the full potential of communication technology on a daily basis yet.

 Find below our Charter and the IEEE Computer Society Equity, Diversity, and Inclusion (EDI) Statement.

 Charter of the TCCC

 Established (July 28, 2004); Amended (October 27, 2021)